white revolution in india

 Conclusion

-What was White Revolution in India?
+What is the White Revolution of India?

 The White Revolution, also known as Operation Flood, was a large-scale dairy development program initiated in India during the 1970s.
 Its primary goal was to make India self-sufficient in milk production and to improve the livelihoods of dairy farmers.